tayyibgondal/Deep-Face-Detector/Neural Machine Translator/README.md

 ## Dataset

-The tutorial uses a dataset of Spanish-English sentence pairs.
-However, the dataset itself is not provided in this tutorial.
-You'll need to obtain a suitable dataset or use your own parallel corpus of Spanish-English sentences.
+I use a dataset of Spanish-English sentence pairs.
+However, the dataset itself is not provided here.

 ## Training